-Alternately, if you’re not too picky but recognize the need for a new set and just want a recommendation, Gibraltar makes some good basic snare wires available for under $10.
-A slight step up might be a set of wires from PureSound which run in the mid $20 range.
+Alternately, if you’re not too picky but recognize the need for a new set and just want a recommendation, Gibraltar makes some good basic snare wires.
+A slight step up might be a set of wires from PureSound.

 12: Hardware Adjustments – Eliminate Those Rattles!